 A successful lawsuit would recover compensatory damages for:

-- Medical and psychiatric bills (including as hospital stays and therapy),
+- Medical and psychiatric bills (including hospital stays and mental health care),

 - Wrongful death (if the victim kills him/herself)

 It may also be feasible to sue for punitive damages, which can be far greater than compensatory damages.

 The drug manufacturer Janssen Pharmaceutical would be the obvious defendant in a personal injury case against Concerta.
 Depending on the specific facts of the case, other possible defendants could include the child's physician or the adult who administered the medicine.